Context-Based Dynamic Pricing with Online Clustering: Introduction

 We carry out a thorough numerical experiment using both synthetic data and a real dataset from Alibaba consisting of a large number of low-sale products.
 Several benchmarks, one treats each product separately, one puts all products into a single cluster, and the other one applies a classical clustering method ($K$-means method for illustration), are compared with our algorithms under various scenarios.
 The numerical results show that our algorithms are effective and their performances are consistent in different scenarios (e.g., with almost static covariates, model misspecification).

-Our algorithm was tested in a field experiment conducted at Alibaba by a Tmall Supermarket team.
-The algorithm was tested on 40 products for 30 consecutive days.
-The results from the field experiment show that the overall revenue was boosted by 10.14\%.

 It is well-known that providing a performance guarantee for a clustering method is challenging due to the non-convexity of the loss function (e.g., in $K$-means), which is why there exists no clustering and pricing policy with theoretical guarantees in the existing literature.
 This is the first paper to establish the regret bound for a dynamic clustering and pricing policy.
 Instead of adopting an existing clustering algorithm from the machine learning literature (e.g., $K$-means), which usually requires the number of clusters as an input, our algorithms dynamically update the clusters based on the gathered information about customers' purchase behavior.
-In addition to significantly improving the theoretical performance as compared to classical dynamic pricing algorithms without clustering, our algorithms demonstrate excellent performance both in our simulation study and in our field experiments with Alibaba.
+In addition to significantly improving the theoretical performance as compared to classical dynamic pricing algorithms without clustering, our algorithms demonstrate excellent performance in our simulation study.